Erick Erickson

-Erick Woods Erickson (born June 3, 1975) is a conservative American radio host and blogger.
-He hosts a three-hour weekday talk show on WSB 95.5 FM and 750 AM in Atlanta, which is syndicated to other radio stations around the U.S. He also writes a right-wing political blog called The Resurgent.
+Erick Woods Erickson (born June 3, 1975) is an American conservative talk radio host, blogger, and former politician.
+He hosts a three-hour weekday talk show on WSB 95.5 FM and 750 AM in Atlanta, which is syndicated to other radio stations around the U.S. He also writes a political blog called The Resurgent.
 Prior to this, he was editor-in-chief and CEO of another conservative political blog called RedState.
 He was a political contributor for CNN from 2010 to 2013, and afterwards was a contributor to the Fox News Channel before leaving the network in 2018.

 Early life and career

-Erick-Woods Erickson was born in Jackson in East Feliciana Parish, Louisiana, moved to Dubai, United Arab Emirates when he was five, and returned to Jackson when he was fifteen.
+Erick Woods Erickson was born in Jackson in East Feliciana Parish, Louisiana, moved to Dubai, United Arab Emirates, when he was five and returned to Jackson when he was fifteen.
 Erickson attended the American School of Dubai, previously known as the Jumeirah American School.
-His father worked for Conoco Oil as an oil company production foreman.
+His father worked for Conoco as an oil company production foreman.
 Erickson received a bachelor's degree from Mercer University in Macon, Georgia, and a J.D. degree from Mercer University Walter F. George School of Law.
 He is an inactive member in good standing of the State Bar of Georgia.
+Erickson is a member of the Presbyterian Church in America.

 Macon city council

-Erickson was elected on November 6, 2007 to a four-year term as a Republican member of the Macon, Georgia city council.
+Erickson was elected on November 6, 2007, to a four-year term as a Republican member of the Macon, Georgia city council.
 He resigned his office on February 16, 2011, partway through his first term to pursue a job with WSB radio in Atlanta; The Macon Telegraph noted his poor attendance as a council member before his resignation.

 Political commentator

 RedState

 Before starting his own blog called The Resurgent, Erickson was a blogger on another right-wing website called RedState.
 In 2015, he served as its editor-in-chief and chief executive before resigning from the website later that year.
 Erickson's "Morning Briefing" e-mails grew from 498 subscribers when they began in February 2009 to nearly 70,000 by January 2010.
 The Washington Post noted that "The ability of a single e-mail to shape a message illustrates the power of the conservative network."
 The article described Erickson as one of the American conservative movement's "key national players".

 Erickson wrote the "Confessions of a Political Junkie" blog and is former editor-in-chief of the "Peach Pundit" blog.
 In 2010, he co-authored a book called Red State Uprising: How to Take Back America with Lew Uhler.
-Later that month, Erickson said that growing up his parents refused to serve "Asian food" on December 7, the anniversary of the attack on Pearl Harbor.
+Later that month, Erickson said that his parents refused to serve him "Asian food" when he was a child on December 7, the anniversary of the attack on Pearl Harbor.
 Erickson's mother appeared to deny the claim to a journalist.
 Erickson criticized the report, citing his mother's age.

 In 2014, RedState was sold to Salem Media Group, who replaced Erickson.
 In December 2015, Erickson left his position at the site to focus on his radio show.